kurtmckee/test-github-workflows/docs/tox.rst

 GitHub will combine the name of the workflow (``"🧪 Test"``), the name of the job (``"Linux"``), and the name of the tox workflow.
-However, it will also append matrix values to the job name in parantheses, resulting in this check name:
+However, it will also append matrix values to the job name in parentheses, resulting in this check name:

 ..  code-block::